 In the Spring of 2020 our book on Responsible Research for Better Business.
 Creating Useful and Credible Knowledge for Business and Society was published by Palgrave-Macmillan in London.

-Together withPaul Shrivastava, Mark Stafford Smith, and Karen O’Brien I publised another major paper on “Transforming Sustainability Science to Generate Positive Social and Environmental Change Globally”.
+Together with Paul Shrivastava, Mark Stafford Smith, and Karen O’Brien I publised a major paper on “Transforming Sustainability Science to Generate Positive Social and Environmental Change Globally” in One Earth.

 The paper argues for transforming sustainability science into a transdisciplinary enterprise that can generate positive social and environmental change globally.
-In such transformation the social sciences, humanities and the arts can play an important role to address the complex problems of culture, institutions and human behavior.
+In such a transformation the social sciences, the humanities and the arts can play an important role to address the complex problems of culture, institutions and human behavior.
 To realize a truly integrated sustainability science, we need renewed research and public policies that reshape the research ecosystem of universities, funding agencies, science communications, and policy/decision making.
-Sustainability science must also engage with society and creatively employ all available sources of knowledge in favor of creating a sustainable earth.
+Sustainability science must also engage with society and creatively employ all available sources of knowledge in favor of creating a sustainable Earth.

 Humanities for Business (2021)